km3337/km3337.github.io/xp-portfolio/README.md

 I'm experimenting with using tailwind

 ## TODO:
-- add complicated hover state to Tile component.
-- add logic to modify grid size on mobile.
+- add selectable tabs to Navigation bar
 - create "ParallaxText" Headers to use to decorate sections
-- Make homepage mobile friendly
 - create const file for mapping of portfolio cards
 - create Project section container + grid.
 - change minicon for webapp.